AI in Project Management: Features Guide.

 - A task has been “in progress” for twice its estimated duration → AI flags it as at risk

-- Three tasks depend on one deliverable that is behind schedule → AI warns about the cascade
+- Three tasks depend on one deliverable that is behind schedule → AI warns about the downstream cascade

 5. Natural language project queries